shawngraham/ar-archaeology/workshop materials/Build an AR app.md

 Let's say we had a bunch of 3d models we wanted to use.
 In the [img folder](img/) there is a file called 'gravestone.dae' and its associated texture is 'texpng.png'.
 Save those into that models folder.
 In your unity editing window, the model will appear, already associated with its texture.

 Let's also say that we wanted a audio clip to play whenever the user's device focused on that image of Roman second style painting ([ar4.png](img/ar4.png) in this repo's img folder).
-Grab the mp3 file from here- [Akeley](https://ia801408.us.archive.org/16/items/Akeleys_Wax_Cylinder_Recording/); it's a creepy wax-cylinder recording of a seance from the earlty 20th century) and save it to _the assets folder_ (and **not** the models subfolder we just created).
+Grab the mp3 file from here- [Akeley](https://ia801408.us.archive.org/16/items/Akeleys_Wax_Cylinder_Recording/); it's a creepy wax-cylinder recording of a seance from the earlty 20th century) and save it to _the assets folder_ (and **not** the models subfolder we just created). (*update* In the v5 of the SDK - which became available on July 30th - putting the sound files in your models subfolder, or a general folder for audio clips that you've made yourself, works fine).

 ### Tieing assets to triggers